 Assisted means that a member of the Preclinical Imaging team can image for you.
 All instruments are available for assisted imaging.
 Scheduling is made based on availability.

 Unassisted means you can perform the imaging yourself after completing necessary training.
 All instruments except the MRI and micro-CT are available for unassisted imaging.
-Our Facility Online Manager system is used for all scheduling.
+Our iLab system is used for all scheduling.

 We know many people don’t have imaging experience!
 We have developed many resources and offer various trainings for instrument operation and data analysis consulting to help make imaging more accessible for everyone.
 Reach out to us at email@example.com to learn more.